shineli1984/Control.Foldl/README.md

 result.toString() // AMonad([2, 4, 6, 3, 5, 7, 4, 6, 8])
 ```
+There are also monadic versions for premap and prefilter

 ## Convert to monadic version
 Sometime, you need to use the build-in non-monadic util together with `FoldM`.
 Then you need to convert them.